realworldml/icml2022/_pages/cfp.md

 Best Paper award
 ---------
-We will be awarding the best student paper award selected by a reviewing committee worth 1000 USD.
+We will be awarding *best student paper award* selected by a reviewing committee worth 1000 USD.

 <!--